tuftsenigma/idhacks-workshop/README.md

 df = pd.read_csv("raw_jobs_data.csv")
 ```

-Then the *key* line of code in this script are getting these summary statistics for each state, which we can do by **filtering by state** and then **getting the mode value of each column**.
+Then the *key* line of code in this script is getting these summary statistics for each state, which we can do by **filtering by state** and then **getting the mode value of each column**.
 This looks like:

 ```python
 MA_stats = df[df["state"] == "MA"].mode()